Tyan Parker Dominguez

 Biography

-Professor Parker Dominguez chairs the Board of Directors of the California Black Women’s Health Project, a statewide health advocacy organization, and co-chairs the Improving Pregnancy Outcomes Committee within the American Public Health Association’s Maternal and Child Health section (APHA-MCH).
-She has instructed and mentored students at the master, doctoral, and post-doctoral levels.
-In the MSW program, Professor Parker Dominguez has taught courses in human behavior theory and lifespan development, research, leadership, child development and social policy, spirituality, religion, and faith, and diversity, serving as Lead Instructor for Human Behavior in the Social Environment and Research and Evaluation in Children and Family Services.
+Parker Dominguez co-chairs the Improving Pregnancy Outcomes Committee within the American Public Health Association’s Maternal and Child Health section (APHA-MCH).
+She has instructed and mentored students at the master, doctoral and post-doctoral levels.
+In the MSW program, Parker Dominguez has taught courses in human behavior theory and lifespan development, research and evaluation, leadership, child development and social policy, spirituality, religion, and faith, and diversity.
+She has served as lead instructor for most of these courses, as well as chair for the MSW program.

 Media